 Sometimes, the signs of dirty coils are less about what you see and more about what you feel.
 Is your air conditioner running constantly, but your home never seems to get cool enough?
 Or maybe you’ve noticed the air coming from your vents feels weak or even a little warm.
 These are classic symptoms of clogged condenser coils.
 Because the coils can’t release heat effectively, your AC has to work overtime to try and reach the temperature on your thermostat.
 This extra strain not only drives up your energy costs but also puts unnecessary wear and tear on your system.
 Regular check-ups through a service maintenance program can prevent this from happening.

-Why Thomasville’s Climate Clogs Your Coils Faster
+Why Thomasville’s Climate Is Tough on AC Coils

 It’s not just your imagination; your AC unit in Thomasville really does seem to get dirty faster than in other places.
 The local climate plays a huge role in how hard your system has to work and how quickly its coils get clogged with grime.
 Our hot, humid summers and pollen-heavy springs create the perfect storm for dirty condenser coils.